sonos/torch-to-nnef/docs/contributing/onnx_support_page.md

 is not always the row name (`conv2d` traces `aten::_convolution`).

 If t2n cannot translate the operator, the spec still belongs in the
-catalog: put it in `gaps.py` with an `nnef_gap` instead of leaving the row unmeasured.
+catalog: put it in the themed module it would live in once supported and give it an `nnef_gap`, instead of leaving the row unmeasured.
+Placing it by family rather than by support status is deliberate, so that implementing the operator later means deleting one field rather than moving the spec between files.
+Rows that get no spec at all are recorded in `op_specs/untranslated.py` with a reason.

 `tests/test_proptest_aten_attribution.py` traces every spec and checks its declaration, so a spec that drifts onto a different operator fails there